Animal sexual behaviour: Mammals

 Mammals mate by vaginal copulation.
 To achieve this, the male usually mounts the female from behind.
-The female may exhibit lordosis in which she arches her back ventrally to facilitate entry of the penis.
+The female may exhibit lordosis in which she arches her back ventrally to facilitate entry of the penis, which is particularly present in elephants, felids, and rodents.
 Amongst the land mammals, other than humans, only bonobos mate in a face-to-face position, as the females' anatomy seems to reflect, although ventro-ventral copulation has also been observed in Rhabdomys.
 Some sea mammals copulate in a belly-to-belly position.
 Some camelids mate in a lying-down position.
 In most mammals ejaculation occurs after multiple intromissions, but in most primates, copulation consists of one brief intromission.
 In most ruminant species, a single pelvic thrust occurs during copulation.
 In most deer species, a copulatory jump also occurs.

-During mating, a "copulatory tie" occurs in mammals such as fossas, canids and Japanese martens.
+During mating, a "copulatory tie" occurs in mammals such as fossas, canids with the exception of African wild dogs, and Japanese martens.
 A "copulatory lock" also occurs in some primate species, such as Galago senegalensis.

 The copulatory behaviour of many mammalian species is affected by sperm competition.

-Some females have concealed fertility, making it difficult for males to evaluate if a female is fertile.
+Some females have concealed fertility, making it difficult for males to evaluate if a female is fertile - humans are amongst these species.
 This is costly as ejaculation expends much energy.